 Let’s get real for a minute.
 Non-vegan pizza, you know, the kind we all grew up eating, can be really greasy.
 I used to take a paper towel and blot off some of that grease because it upset my stomach.

 Even after removing all that grease, my stomach oftentimes felt like I had a rock in it after eating pizza.

 So, I liked pizza, but I didn’t like the way I felt after I ate it.

 Nowadays I make my own, delicious Vegan Pepperoni.
 It’s so easy to make and so much healthier than meat-based pepperoni.
 That’s a given.
 But I think it’s even better than most store-bought vegan pepperoni.
 Why?
 Because it’s not wheat-based.
 You can read more about it on the post with the recipe, but I highly recommend trying it.

 I love the flavors on this pizza and this whole wheat crust is actually crispy.

-- 2 tablespoons sweetener (honey, agave nectar, brown sugar, or your favorite)
+- 2 tablespoons sweetener sugar, agave nectar, brown sugar, or maple syrup

 - 3 cups all-purpose flour